You have been in a relationship with each other for so long now and are probably hoping to get married soon.

 Premarital Counseling Questions And Answers For You.

-Here are a few premarital counseling questions that will give you the opportunity to get to know your better half on a deeper level.
+Here are a few premarital counseling questions that will allow you to get to know your better half on a deeper level.
 Check them out below.

 1) Religious-Related Questions:-